Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Webmaster - hackmyvm/index.md

 ## Things I learned from this machine
 - If there are domains involved, add them to my `/etc/hosts` file, and run related domain commands(`dig` or `nslookup`) to obtain information about the machine.
-- **Always** check before hand the contents of the web page when logged in as a user, if we are lucky, we could have unrestricted privileges on that directory, and write a simple php code to **enable remote code execution, and get a reverse shell on our machine**.
+- **Always** check before hand the content of the directory where the web page assets are when logged in as a user, if we are lucky, we could have unrestricted privileges on that directory, and write a simple php code to **enable remote code execution, and get a reverse shell on our machine**.